yeungadrian/GizmoGadgets/README.md

 ## To Do:
 - [x] Add retrying mechanism as api is quite flaky, even with delays
-- [] Type checking with pydantic
+- [x] Type checking with pydantic (added for simple models)
-- [] Publish package with code, to get around prefect limitation of no imports from other python files
+- [] Notebook with simple analysis of match data downloaded
+- [] Better logging??
+- [] Make it easier to run the same flow with slight adjustment (rank / tier)
+- [] Create account with prefect and test the 'real' product